lisa-rosenberg/lisa-rosenberg.github.io/_posts/2018-10-23-setup-blog-with-jekyll-and-github-pages.md

 Surely you have noticed the `$GITHUB_TOKEN` variable in my `.travis.yml` file.
 It's very important for authentication purposes.
-Without it TravisCI is not allowed to pull your repository or push to it.
+Without it Travis CI is not allowed to pull your repository or push to it.
-Please add a new personal access token to GitHub according the instructions you'll find [here](https://docs.travis-ci.com/user/deployment/pages/) and add it as a new variable to TravisCI like described on [this](https://docs.travis-ci.com/user/environment-variables#defining-variables-in-repository-settings) site.
+Please add a new personal access token to GitHub according the instructions you'll find [here](https://docs.travis-ci.com/user/deployment/pages/) and add it as a new variable to Travis CI like described on [this](https://docs.travis-ci.com/user/environment-variables#defining-variables-in-repository-settings) site.
 The variable name you use there has to be identical to the variable name in your `.travis.yml` file.
 Anyone with this token has writing access to your repositories - so be sure you don't post it anywhere online in plain text.

-Before committing the `.travis.yml` file to your release branch, there is one more thing to do or otherwise the TravisCI build will fail.
+Before committing the `.travis.yml` file to your release branch, there is one more thing to do or otherwise the Travis CI build will fail.
 Delete your `Gemfile.lock` file now, commit this change and add this file then to your `.gitignore` file.
 Your `.gitignore` file should look like this: